 After being arrested for DUI, you’ll likely feel stressed, anxious, angry, or afraid.
 Part of what fuels those emotions is not knowing what will happen next.
 Not understanding your options can lead to you making poor decisions or ones that may not be in your best interests.

 As soon as you’re arrested, consult with a DUI attorney in Doylestown, PA so you can get an idea of what’s coming your way and determine your legal options.
 Attorney Steven Kellis has over 25 years of experience handling DUI cases, and he’s dedicated his practice to representing people given excessive or unlawful DUI charges.

 Let him put his experience to work; call (215) 940-1200 today for a free case consultation to discuss your options.

 Implied Consent Laws In Pennsylvania

-The state of Pennsylvania, like many others in the country, have what is known as implied consent.
+The state of Pennsylvania, like many others in the country, has what is known as implied consent.
 This means that any person who has a legal driver’s license has agreed that they will submit to any chemical test requested by a law enforcement officer when that officer suspects the person is under the influence of drugs or alcohol while operating a motor vehicle.

 Though you have provided implied consent, you maintain the right to refuse such a test.
 If you do, however, you should be aware of the consequences.
-If you do refuse, your license can be automatically suspended for 12 months.
+If you refuse, your license can be automatically suspended for 12 months.
 If you are found guilty of the driving under the influence charge, you could face an additional license suspension.

-Penalties Of A Pennsylvania DUI Conviction
+Penalties for a Pennsylvania DUI Conviction